Served with mashed potatoes and minted peas and mushrooms. A rather British supper.

 The recipe was easy to follow and the measures of ingredients work well together.
 It serves 4 to 6.

 Tom’s suggested cooling of the seasoned meat (at least 1 hour) and shaped meatballs (about 30 minutes) worked: they held their shape during cooking.
-But it was significantly better than the 30 minutes I normally put the seasoned mince in the fridge.
+But it was not significantly better than the 30 minutes I normally put the seasoned mince in the fridge.
 I therefore would not bother with that additional hour of cooling next time.

 In hindsight, for the gravy, I would suggest to follow supergoldenbakes’ adaptation to the recipe to add a couple of teaspoons of cornflour (cornstarch) diluted in a little cold water to the gravy in order to bind it a bit more.
 However, due to the glazing and sugar content in the brown ale, I don’t recommend to added any additional sugar.